 Dr. Ostermeier discusses how a compromised gait in a dog or cat can lead to problems down the road.
 Problems like joint stress, muscle strains and other issues.
 Managing their pain is critical and veterinary acupuncture is one drug-free way to do it.
 Veterinary acupuncture is also great for other conditions like anxiety.
 In this episode she shares everything we need to know about acupuncture for Tripawds young and old.

 Learn More About Veterinary Acupuncture for Tripawds

 Can’t download the podcast now?
 No worries!
 Dr. Ostermeier has graciously allowed us to share her discussion notes for this interview.
 Read on to for a synopsis of our Tripawd Talk Radio chat.

 What conditions can be helped by veterinary acupuncture?

-Acupuncture has become more mainstream over the past 10 years and most people are familiar with its use for pain relief, injuries and musculoskeletal issues.
+Acupuncture has become more mainstream over the past 10 years. <ost people are familiar with its use for pain relief, injuries and musculoskeletal issues.
 However, acupuncture is also used to treat internal organ dysfunction and disease, allergies, and behavioral or emotional issues such as anxiety.
 So, acupuncture can be used to help treat virtually any health condition or imbalance in the body.